-With the current rising cost of living and our pockets feeling a bit tighter, the thought of a holiday – or even a staycation – can often feel like an unreachable dream.
+With the current cost of living crisis and our pockets feeling a bit tighter, the thought of a holiday – or even a staycation – can often feel like an unreachable dream.

-However, if you still want to get that mini-break away or a week in the sun next year, there are a few things that you can do in order to save yourself some cash!
+However, if you still want to get that mini-break away or a few days in the sun sometime this year, there are a few things that you can do in order to save yourself some cash!

 Holidaying on a budget takes a lot of research and planning, but it can be done.
 If you’re looking for advice on how to achieve the perfect low-cost holiday, then look no further!
 Below, we have set out our top tips on how to budget accordingly for your trip: